danilopeixoto/mocap/README.md

 # Mocap

-A real-time application to capture and stream hand motion data.
+A real-time application to capture hand motion data.

 ## Prerequisites